wanghaisheng/responsive-landing-page-starter/content/blog/en/the-ultimate-devrel-guide-to-travel-dr.md

 redirect: ""
 canonical: ""
 ---
-It’s fair to say that we travel a lot in the <a href="https://www.nexmo.com/blog/2018/11/28/all-your-devrel-award-belong-to-us-dr">Developer Relations team at Nexmo</a>.
+It’s fair to say that we travel a lot in the [Developer Relations team at Nexmo](https://www.nexmo.com/blog/2018/11/28/all-your-devrel-award-belong-to-us-dr).
 With the number of [events we attend, sponsor, or speak at](https://developer.nexmo.com/community/past-events) always going up, as well as our [seemingly constant recruitment drive](https://developer.nexmo.com/team#join), this isn’t going to change anytime soon.

 My time in developer relations has been relatively short, and already my recent travel history looks like this: